zapabob/ROCm/README.md

 #### Supported CPUs

 Starting with ROCm 1.8, we have relaxed the requirements for PCIe Atomics on Vega 10 (GFX9) GPUs, and we have similarly opened up more options for number of PCIe lanes.
 With this release, these GFX9 GPUs can support CPUs without PCIe Atomics and, for example, run on PCIe  Gen2 x1 lanes.
 To enable this option, please set the environment variable `HSA_ENABLE_SDMA=0`.

-Currently, our GFX8 GPUs (Fiji & Polaris family) still need to use PCIe Gen 3 and PCIe Atomics, but are looking at relaxing this in a future release, once we have fully tested firmware.
+This is not supported on GPUs below GFX9, i.e. GFX8 cards in Fiji and Polaris families.

 Current CPUs which support PCIe Gen3 + PCIe Atomics are:
   * AMD Ryzen CPUs;